suzannegitonga/gomycode-react-hooks/README.md

 ## Usage

+- Browse the movie list on the main page.
 - Use the search input to filter movies by title.
 - Use the rating input to show only movies with a minimum rating.
+- Click on a movie card to view detailed information on a dedicated page.
 - Add a new movie using the form and click `Add Movie`.
 - New movies appear immediately in the list after submission.